McEntire Joint National Guard Base

 McEntire Joint National Guard Base or McEntire JNGB is a military airport located in Richland County, South Carolina, United States, 10 miles (16 km) west of the town of Eastover and approximately 15 miles southeast of the city of Columbia.
 It is owned by the U.S. Air Force affiliated with the South Carolina Air National Guard (SCANG).

-The base is named for the late Brigadier General Barnie B. McEntire, Jr., the first commander of the SCANG and its first general officer.
+The base is named for the late Brigadier General Barnie B. McEntire Jr., the first commander of the SCANG and its first general officer.
 McEntire died on 25 May 1961 when he rode his malfunctioning F-104 Starfighter into the Susquehanna River to avoid crashing in the populated area of Harrisburg, Pennsylvania.

 The South Carolina Air National Guard was formed in December 1946.
-Today 1,250 members train at McEntire JNGS.
+Today 1,250 members train at McEntire JNGB.
 About 900 of those are traditional Guard men and women.
 About 300 are full-time federal employees (technicians).
 About 50 are state employees (some are also traditional Guard members).
 The 169th Fighter Wing is the primary unit of the SCANG.